hyperFounder/ODE-Verse-Matchmaker/README.md

   - Go to "File" -> "Project Structure" -> "Project Settings" -> "Project" and select a SDK in the "Project SDK" dropdown.

 - Ensure that the JavaFX library is properly configured in IntelliJ IDEA.
-  - Go to "File" -> "Project Structure" -> "Libraries" and add the ```javafx-sdk/lib``` folder by selecting the JavaFX SDK installation directory.
+  - Go to "File" -> "Project Structure" -> "Libraries" and add the ```javafx-sdk/lib``` folder by selecting the JavaFX SDK downloaded directory.
 - Build the project in IntelliJ IDEA and verify that the project compiles successfully.

 # License